 - Jennifer Baldwin (University of Victoria)

-- Elisa Baniassad (Instructor, University of British Columbia)
+- Elisa Baniassad (Associate Professor of Teaching, University of British Columbia)

 - Alex Bradley (Coho Data)